-Do make sure you only use low pressure water from a hose or spray though.
+Do make sure you only use low-pressure water from a hose or spray though.

-It is recommended that you first use a red coloured bag to put the asbestos debris into, seal, and then put into a clear plastic bag before sealing again (called double bagging).
+It is recommended that you first use a red coloured bag to put the asbestos debris into, seal, and then put it into a clear plastic bag before sealing again (called double bagging).

-These specialist heavy duty asbestos bags can be purchased in many online stores such as Protective Masks Direct and will typically measure 900mm x 1200mm.
+These specialist heavy-duty asbestos bags can be purchased in many online stores such as Protective Masks Direct and will typically measure 900mm x 1200mm.

-Don’t forget to clearly label the outside of the bag with it’s contents.
+Don’t forget to clearly label the outside of the bag with its contents.

 This can then go with all the other asbestos-cement sheets and guttering ready for disposal.

 Once you’ve checked for any silt in the gutters, you can then proceed to take the screws or bolts out of the asbestos-cement sheets.
-You may need to use a hacksaw, or you may get away with using a screwdriver or spanner depending on the type of bolt used and it’s condition.
+You may need to use a hacksaw, or you may get away with using a screwdriver or spanner depending on the type of bolt used and its condition.

 If nails have been used though, or you are unable to unscrew the bolts, then you will have to push the asbestos panel up through the head of the screw.
 Doing this will mean a small amount of damage around the head of the nail or bolt, but just ensure you wet the area thoroughly and place any bits into a plastic bag and secure.

-Once you’ve safely carried out removal of the asbestos cement sheets as one piece from the garage (don’t break them up into smaller pieces), get your plastic sheeting ready and wrap each one as you remove them.
+Once you’ve safely carried out the removal of the asbestos cement sheets as one piece from the garage (don’t break them up into smaller pieces), get your plastic sheeting ready and wrap each one as you remove them.
 Don’t worry about lifting and moving the asbestos sheets until later, just concentrate on getting them wrapped and sealed first and foremost.

 Anything that is bagged will have to be clearly labelled.

-If any breakages do occur, then just ensure they are dampened down and wrap the smaller pieces and place into the heavy-duty bags for disposal later on.
+If any breakages do occur, then just ensure they are dampened down and wrap the smaller pieces and place them into the heavy-duty bags for disposal later on.

-Once all asbestos containing materials have been wrapped and double bagged, make sure to clear the area and that no small pieces of asbestos cement remain.
+Once all asbestos-containing materials have been wrapped and double bagged, make sure to clear the area and that no small pieces of asbestos cement remain.
 Then hose down the area once finished in order to remove any debris.

 Lastly, make sure you wash yourself thoroughly once you’ve completed the job of asbestos removal from the shed or garage.
 And even if you’ve been wearing gloves, ensure you wash your hands and fingernails to remove any dust or debris.